suguanYang/ylioo/md/system_design/preview_server.md

 ## The performance bottleneck

-Cpu: We use thread pool to run tasks of the udc-code-engine and the dependencies update, althought the udc-code-engine is not a cpu-intensive task(io-intensive instead), we still need to utilize the multi-core ablebility for our udc-sandbox server.
+Cpu: We use thread pool to run tasks of the code generation and the dependencies update, althought the code generation is not a cpu-intensive task(io-intensive instead), we still need to utilize the multi-core ablebility for our sandbox server.

 Memory: At the runtime, massive concurrent http requets will issued by browser, if we can eliminate the sandbox, we could pre-fetch the resources and leverage with the browser caches.
 For cache first stretage(do not need re-transpile source code), the server will store lots of transpiled code, if we do not have a well planned load balaner, the memory can not be controlled very well